Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 2D

 Thus for even $M$, the rotation eigenvalue $-1$ in fact corresponds to a trivial phase.
 Thus we obtain $\Z_{M/2}$ classification.
 For odd $M$, the classification remains $\Z_M$.

-Somewhat less obviously, the 0D-block state with odd fermion parity can also be trivialized.
+The 0D-block state with odd fermion parity can always be trivialized.
+It is obvious for odd $M$.
+The atomic insulator state in \eqref{eqn:psi0D} has odd fermion parity.
+For even $M$, it is somewhat less obvious.
 Consider a state of $M$ Majorana chains, arranged in a rotation-symmetric configuration, as illustrated in Fig. \ref{fig:2DMajoranaChains} for $M=4$.
 We will assume that the system is infinite.
 On the one hand, this state can be adiabatically deformed to a trivial state, by disentangling two neighboring chains.
 On the other hand, there exists another adiabatic deformation, namely choosing an alternative ``dimerization'' pattern when disentangling neighboring chains, which removes the entanglement between fermions in a 0D block and those sitting outside.
 The remaining state in the 0D block of Fig.~\ref{fig:1Dblock-stack} is nothing but a single Majorana chain with \emph{periodic} boundary condition.
-If we had $C_M^-$ the boundary condition would be \emph{anti-periodic}.
+(Instead, if we had $C_M^-$ symmetry, the boundary condition would be \emph{anti-periodic}.)
 It is a well-known fact that the ground state of a Majorana chain with periodic boundary condition has odd fermion parity.
 Combining the two adiabatic deformations, it proves that the 0D block state with odd fermion parity is indeed trivial.
 We note that in a finite system, one can start from a product state, and adiabatically deform it into a state with odd fermion parity in the origin, and a Majorana chain sitting on the boundary.

 Now we turn to 1D block states.
 Again consider $M$ semi-infinite Majorana chains meeting at the rotation center.
 To construct a SPT phase, one must be able to gap out the $M$ Majorana zero modes in a rotationally invariant way.
 We can prove that this is impossible.
 For odd $M$ this is obvious, so we will assume $M$ is even.
-Denote the Majorana zero modes by $\gamma_m, m=1,2,\dots, n$.
-Rotation acts on them by $\vr:\gamma_m\rightarrow \gamma_{m+1}$.
+Denote the Majorana zero modes by $\gamma_j, j=1,2,\dots, M$.
+Rotation acts on them by $\vr:\gamma_j\rightarrow \gamma_{j+1}$.
 Consider the fermion parity near the rotation center.
 Without loss of generality we have

 It is easy to show that

 The anticommutation between $\vr$ and $P_f$ forbids a non-degenerate ground state.

 Lastly we consider 2D block states.
 In this case, we find that $p_x\pm ip_y$ superconductors (or any state with an odd Chern number) are \emph{not} compatible with the $C_M^+$ symmetry.
 Therefore only those with even Chern numbers are allowed.
 Interestingly, there is a way around this obstruction: if the system has a (single) Majorana mode at the rotation center, then one can realize a $p_x\pm ip_y$ superconductor with $C_M^+$ symmetry.
 We will elaborate more on this in Sec. \ref{sec:sptlsm}.